BritishPandaChick/daily-css-pie/README.md

-# Daily CSS Images - Cheesecake
+# Daily CSS Images - Pie
 Daily CSS Images Day 15 prompt.
 This is a pie made with HTML & CSS.

 ## Instructions